 The students will learn how to acquire insights regarding user behaviour and how to leverage these insights and realize different solutions with the use of prototyping methods and tools to support business decision making, development, and sustainable growth.

-How can UX methodology and a Design Thinking process help us develop concepts for a Circular Economy?
+How can UX methodology and a Design Thinking process help in business development?
 Not only do we need to learn how to put the user first, understanding behaviours but also consider the wider network of stakeholders and see if we can unlock value at every stage of a business process.

 This is how it works